dewaynebritton/aff-ai-deadletter-agent/README.md

-# AI Mission Presentation
+# Semantic Kernel Full Agent Solution

 ## Problem being solved

-For each PEO deadletter, what was the root problem, where did it happen, and what is the recommended fix.
+For each PEO deadletter, what is the root problem, where did it happen, and what is the recommended fix.
 This involves multiple pieces working together:

 	* AI Agent accessing:
 	* SQL Database